For adults with type 2 diabetes (T2D) and established CVD,

 CV=cardiovascular; CVD=cardiovascular disease; MACE=major adverse cardiovascular event; MI=myocardial infarction.

-eStandard of care included, but was not limited to, oral antidiabetic treatments, insulin, antihypertensives, diuretics, lipid-lowering therapies, and antithrombotic medications.1
+bStandards of care included, but were not limited to, oral antidiabetic treatments, insulin, antihypertensives, diuretics, lipid-lowering therapies, and antithrombotic medications.2

-ARR=absolute risk reduction; CI=confidence interval; NNT=number needed to treat; RRR=relative risk reduction.
+ARR=absolute risk reduction; CI=confidence interval; CV=cardiovascular; CVD=cardiovascular disease; MACE=major adverse cardiovascular event; MI=myocardial infarction; NNT=number needed to treat; RRR=relative risk reduction; SOC=standard of care; T2D=type 2 diabetes.

 Additional SUSTAIN 6 study information